srimuthurajesh/Tech-Notes/Java/Spring/04-spring-dao.md

 - maps javaclasses and DBtables.

 2. **SessionFactory object**
+-created by configuration
 -creates one time, there will be one sessionFactory for one DB
--created by configuration
 -thread safe
 -heavyweight object

 3. **Session object**
+-also called as Persistent context
 -created eachtime interact DB
 -created by sessionfactory
 -not thread safe, so do close it